Lakshayghai5577/mongodb-event-management-system/README.md

 # mongodb-event-management-system
-# Event Management & Ticketing System (MongoDB)
+This project is a MongoDB-based backend design for an **Event Management and Ticketing System**.
+It demonstrates how events can be created, categorized, browsed, and booked using MongoDB collections, queries, and aggregations.

-This project demonstrates the design of a MongoDB-based backend system for managing events, ticket bookings, and user interactions.
-It focuses on schema design, sample data modeling, CRUD operations, aggregation pipelines, and indexing.
+The project is created as part of a MongoDB assignment to strengthen understanding of **schema design, data modeling, CRUD operations, aggregation pipelines, and indexing**.

+---

+## Project Objectives
+- Design a structured MongoDB schema for an event management system
+- Model relationships between users, events, tickets, and categories
+- Perform CRUD operations on all collections
+- Generate analytical reports using aggregation pipelines
+- Apply indexing to optimize frequent queries

+---

-## Collections Used
+## Collections Overview

-### Users
+### 1. Users Collection
-Stores information about users of the system.
-Users can be either organizers or attendees.

-Sample Data:
+The Users collection stores details of all users in the system.
+A user can be either:
+- **Organizer** – creates and manages events
+- **Attendee** – browses events and books tickets

+**Key Fields:**
+- userId
+- name
+- email
+- phone
+- role
+- createdAt

+**Sample Document:**
 ```js
 {
   userId: "USR001",